Framing Armageddon: Something Wicked Part 1: Composition

+Release

-In December 2006, Jon Schaffer posted a journal announcing that Iced Earth's new album, then titled Something Wicked - Part 1, would be released in September/October 2007.
-The follow-up album, then titled Something Wicked - Part 2, would be released in January/February 2008.
+In December 2006, Jon Schaffer posted a journal announcing that Iced Earth's new album, then titled Something Wicked – Part 1, would be released in September/October 2007.
+The follow-up album, then titled Something Wicked – Part 2, would be released in January/February 2008.
 On March 17, Schaffer announced the final track list, and that the album would be renamed to Framing Armageddon (Something Wicked Part 1), with a new target release of August or September.
-On June 25, Schaffer uploaded the cover of the album on icedearth.com.
-Audio samples of all the tracks have been posted at spv.de, the official site of the band's record label.

 A music video for "Ten Thousand Strong" was released, though lead guitarist Troy Seele was not yet with the band when it was filmed.
 The video features rotoscoping.

-The Japanese release of Framing Armageddon features the album's single, "Overture of the Wicked," as a bonus disc.
+The Korean release of Framing Armageddon features the album's single, "Overture of the Wicked," as a bonus disc.

 Jon Schaffer had intended to release both of the Something Wicked albums in one boxed set, with Matt Barlow contributing the vocals on both albums for the sake of continuity, plus adding at least four songs to The Crucible of Man and remixing Framing Armageddon.
 However Matt Barlow once again left the band before these plans came to fruition.